 [Ed. note: Banished to the Pen contributor Mike Moriarty passed away on April 28, 2019.
 This was a piece submitted shortly before his passing, and we’re running it today as a tribute to Mike.
 He was a past contributor here at Banished to the Pen, as well as his own website, Soxsided.
 He also poured countless hours into editing the Effectively Wild Wiki.
 Please join the Banished to the Pen/Effectively Wild family in donating to his family’s GoFundMe page.]

 Baseball’s offseason was broken, and a part of the fix might be instituting a salary floor.
 How could it work?
 Well, I’ve already looked at how the Competitive Balance Tax tries to act as a de facto salary cap (if you haven’t read it, check out the primer here at Soxsided).
 With penalties levied against teams spending too much, one has to wonder: why isn’t there a salary floor, or a minimum payroll, that teams have to reach?
 With the prospects of another baseball work stoppage looming, and the last two free agency periods not doing anything to make things better, there has to be a way to balance the scales.
 There are many issues that face the MLBPA and owners, but this may be a way to help increase free agent salaries.
-Front offices are seeing the value in bringing up their own homegrown talent and paying a salary close to the major league minimum instead of signing free agents at a market rate.
+Front offices are seeing the value in bringing up their own homegrown talent and paying a salary close to the major league minimum as their pay stubs show, to see how he got them, discover it here.
 It is also taking good players too long to sign — that’s bad for players, bad for coaches, bad for GMs, agents, and most of all, fans, as I think we were all a bit fatigued with the Manny and Bryce saga over the offseason.
 So, maybe making teams spend a certain amount would appease all parties.

 Baseball would not be setting a new precedent by instituting a cap floor — in fact, it’s actually the only major league based in the United States without one.
 The NFL has a floor set to 90 percent of the cap, while the NBA is set to 89 percent of the cap.
 The NFL and NBA have the highest floors, and ones that are percentages of the upper cap limit.
 The NHL adopted a floor that was originally 55 percent but has since been adjusted to a set $16 million under the cap.